chew-z/BluOS-plugin/README.md

 And it is being optimized for my personal use case of [BlueNode 2](https://www.bluesound.com/products/node-2/)

 -   streaming radio (mostly SomaFM stations) with TuneIn
--   streaming with Radio Paradise
+-   streaming radio with Radio Paradise
 -   playing albums with Amazon Music Unlimited
 -   audio output level set to fixed